Florida Woman Kimberly Nicole Day Used Weaponized Vomit Against Police, Threatened Poop

 — Miami Herald (@MiamiHerald) July 4, 2018

 It went downhill from there as Day began to kick the deputy.
-He tried to subdue her and put her on the ground and as the Herald reports, “while being held on the ground by deputies, Day forced herself to vomit and proceeded to lick it up and spit it at the officers, according to police.”
+He tried to subdue her and put her on the ground and, as the Herald reports, “while being held on the ground by deputies, Day forced herself to vomit and proceeded to lick it up and spit it at the officers, according to police.”
 Day wasn’t done using her own bodily fluids as a weapon against the officers.

 “Kimberly tried to defecate in her hand and stated she would throw her feces on” deputies, the police report states.
 From there, in order to protect the officers involved, Day was fitted with a spit mask and leg restraints.
 Of course, something had to be done for her daughter while her mother was being taken in.
 The state Department of Children and Families had to be called in for the little girl.
 Meanwhile, her mother ended up being taken to Fishermen’s Community Hospital.
 Not quite done with fighting back, Day was later “accused of spitting at a nurse and verbally threatening her.
 A deputy asked that Day be sedated.
 She was later taken to the Stock Island Detention Center.
 She was released Monday,” reports the Herald.